Generalized Alternating Projections on Manifolds and Convex Sets: Introduction

 When it comes to general convex sets, local linear convergence of these algorithms is not guaranteed.
 Several different assumptions on the intersection between the sets have been proposed and shown to be sufficient.
 Some of these assumptions include linear regularity or bounded linear regularity, see for example \cite{lewis2009local, bauschke1993convergence}.
-An overview on set regularities can be found in \cite{kruger2006regularity}.

-Under sub-transversality assumptions of two convex sets, the R-linear rate presented in \cite{Luke2020} translates to a $\cos(\theta_F/2)$ contraction rate for the Douglas--Rachford algorithm, when translated to the subspace setting.
+An overview of set regularities can be found in \cite{kruger2006regularity} and a survey on their relation can be found in \cite{kruger2018set}. \mnoteh{MORE RESULTS ON CONVEX} Under subtransversality assumptions of two convex sets, the R-linear rate presented in \cite{Luke2020} translates to a $\cos(\theta_F/2)$ contraction rate for the Douglas--Rachford algorithm, when translated to the subspace setting.

-For general non-convex sets, convergence to a feasible point can not be guaranteed, and instead local convergence is studied.
-For the alternating projections method, different types of regularity have been shown to be sufficient for local linear convergence \cite{lewis2009local,Bauschke13-theory,Bauschke13-applications,Noll13}.

-For the alternating projections algorithm, the results in \cite{lewis2009local} for possibly non-convex super-regular sets with linearly regular intersection translates to the known optimal rate of $\cos^2(\theta_F)$ when applied to sub-spaces.
+For general non-convex sets, convergence to a feasible point cannot be guaranteed, and local convergence is instead studied.
+For the alternating projections method, different types of regularity have been shown to be sufficient for local linear convergence \cite{lewis2009local,Bauschke13-theory,Bauschke13-applications,Noll13}. \mnoteh{Noll :General sets, local convergence if separable intersection} For the alternating projections algorithm, the results in \cite{lewis2009local} for possibly non-convex super-regular sets with linearly regular intersection translates to the known optimal rate of $\cos^2(\theta_F)$ when applied to sub-spaces.
 In \cite{Drusvyatskiy15}, the authors showed that a transversality property can be used to guarantee local linear convergence.
 However, both the assumptions and rates presented in this paper are quite conservative.
 For example, in the case of two subspaces, the rate presented in \cite{Drusvyatskiy15} translates to $\cos^2(\theta_F/2)$ which is considerably worse than the known contraction rate $\cos(\theta_F)$ and the local linear rate $\cos^2(\theta_F)$.
-Among the few known results for the relaxed versions of alternating projections, local linear convergence was shown for the MARP algorithm in \cite{bauschke2014MARP} under different regularity assumptions.
+Among the few known results for alternating relaxed projections, local linear convergence was shown for the MARP algorithm in \cite{bauschke2014MARP} under different regularity assumptions.
 However, this paper assumes that the projections are under-relaxed, which was shown in \cite{falt-optimal} to result in sub-optimal local rates.